m-ehsan/TeleGet/README.md

 ## Get Started
 This project uses MongoDB as storage.
 Please make sure mongod is running at `localhost:27017`.

-Get your Telegram API ID and API hash from https://my.telegram.org.
+Get your Telegram API ID and API hash from https://my.telegram.org and add them into `TLInterface.cs` file.

 Use `addsession` command and other commands below to get started.